algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 ### Working with Basic Data Structures

 Use the `algo_entrypoint!` macro to declare the data type you wish to handle in your entry point.
 We recommend accepting JSON-encoded Objects, and the easiest way to work with them is to derive an automatic deserialization from a wrapper type.
-So, if I was expecting to receive a JSON Object containing "name" (a string) and "values" (an array of numbers), I might write:
+So, if I was expecting to receive a JSON Object containing "name" (a string) and "values" (a list of numbers), I might write:

 {% highlight rust %}
+use algorithmia::prelude::*;

 #[macro_use] extern crate algorithmia;
 #[macro_use] extern crate serde_derive;
 #[macro_use] extern crate serde_json;

-use algorithmia::prelude::*;

 #[derive(Deserialize)]
 pub struct Input {